(888) 552-6760 SCHEDULE AN APPOINTMENT

 Download lung cancer infographic »

-Exposure to asbestos or other pollutants: Carcinogenic chemicals in the workplace increase lung cancer risk, especially if you smoke.
+Carcinogenic chemicals in the workplace, such as asbestos and other pollutants, may increase lung cancer risk, especially in people who smoke.

-Family history: A family history of lung cancer may increase your non-small cell lung cancer (NSCLC) risk.
+Family history: A family history of lung cancer may increase the risk for developing non-small cell lung cancer (NSCLC).
 Some evidence points toward a genetic link in a few cases.
 However, researchers have not determined whether shared environmental or behavioral factors, such as radon gas or smoking, play a greater role in a family’s history of lung cancer than genetics.

 Tobacco use: Smoking tobacco (cigarettes, pipes or cigars) is linked to more than four out of five cases of all lung cancers.
 Heavy smokers and those who began smoking at a young age are at an increased risk of developing the disease.
-It is possible to significantly reduce the risk of lung cancer if you stop smoking.
+It is possible to significantly reduce the risk of lung cancer by no longer smoking.
 According to the U.S. Centers for Disease Control and Prevention, cigarette smokers are 15 to 30 times more likely to develop lung cancer than non-smokers, and smoking is linked to an estimated 80 percent to 90 percent of lung cancer deaths.

-Secondhand smoke: Even if you don’t smoke, you may be at an increased risk for developing lung cancer if you are exposed to tobacco smoke.
+Secondhand smoke: Even people who don’t smoke may be at an increased risk for developing lung cancer if they're exposed to tobacco smoke.

 Asbestos: Long-term exposure to asbestos is linked to an increased risk of lung cancer.
 Miners, mill workers or people who may have breathed in asbestos fibers are at a greater risk of developing lung cancer.